ds199895/DualTHOR/README.md

 ![alt text](image/overview.jpg)

 We have built a lightweight simulation environment based on [AI2-THOR](https://ai2thor.allenai.org/) for training and evaluation of embodied agents and multimodal models.
-Extendidng AI2-THOR capabilities, we have added the following features:
+We also propose Proprio-MLLM, an MLLM that incorporates proprioceptive information into dual-arm planning.
+Extendidng AI2-THOR capabilities, we have added the following features into DualTHOR:
 - Dual-arm task setup: Support more diverse dual-arm tasks including dual-arm essential tasks, dual-arm optional tasks, and single-arm tasks.
 - Dual-arm action execution: Now support parallel task execution with both arms.
 - Task replay mechanism: Support rolling back to any time step during task execution, improving data synthesis efficiency.